manavortex/FurnitureCatalogue/CONTRIBUTING.md

 # IMPORTANT

 - the part below may be out of date in some sections
+- but it also describes the local development process in more detail so it's worth a look
-- the mentioned tools should be up to date though and in working order (but there are no guarantees)
+- the mentioned tools should be up to date and in working order (but there are no guarantees)
 - scripts and deployment tools are now in the [.scripts](./.scripts/) folder
-- use it more as a pointer than a walkthrough
 - when in doubt, you can just talk to us

 ## ⬇️⬇️⬇️⬇️⬇️⬇️